Part 1 Part 2

 VIII.2.28 Pompeii.
 October 2020.

-Looking through doorway on left (east) side of entrance corridor, leading to the anteroom of the kitchen.
+Looking through doorway on left (east) side of entrance corridor, leading into the anteroom of the kitchen.
 Photo courtesy of Klaus Heese.

 Photo courtesy of Klaus Heese.